ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/index.md

 ## Introduction {#introduction}

-One of the many Ethereum development standards focus on token interfaces.
+Many Ethereum development standards focus on token interfaces.
 These standards help ensure smart contracts remain composable, so for instance when a new project issues a token, that it remains compatible with existing decentralized exchanges.

 ## Prerequisites {#prerequisites}